jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 and then play another iii chord.
 Improvise for awhile within those notes, dwelling on the 3&#x302; as "home".

+Pay particular attention to the unique sound of the b2 in this mode.
+It's the 4&#x302; degree of the parent major key.
+In E Phrygian (the third mode of C major), it's the F note.
+This sound is the defining characteristic of the Phrygian mode.

+To compare the sound of this mode to others in the key of C major, play an Em chord with its root on the 5th string 7th fret, assemble the tetrachord on the 5th and 6th strings starting from the root of the chord, and then play another Em.

 ## (4) Lydian